 New Developments in Digbeth to Watch in 2019

-Digbeth and the Eastside of Birmingham have long been recognised as the most contemporary area within the second city – highly industrious, creative and filled with potential.
+Digbeth and the Eastside of Birmingham have long been recognised as the most contemporary area within the second city with key developments to watch coming on board slowly but surely – highly industrious, creative and filled with potential.
 It was only a matter of time before Birmingham’s ‘Golden Age of Development’ hit the district, introducing exciting new public plazas alongside state-of-the-art residential, commercial and leisure spaces designed for the modern resident.

 As part of the Big City Plan, Birmingham’s Eastside and Southside are experiencing unprecedented regeneration, transforming the landscape and introducing new infrastructure projects such as HS2 and the Midlands Metro extension.
 This has resulted in a number of new projects in Digbeth for 2019 and the future, putting Digbeth at the heart of Birmingham’s travel links and bringing a new wave of residents ready to live and work in smart, contemporary developments within the area.